Jeff Bridges

 I was in surrender mode.
 I was ready to go.
 I was dancing with my mortality… Covid kicked my ass pretty good, but I'm double vaccinated and feeling much better.

-Soon the treatment yielded results, and Bridges returned to the shooting of "The Old Man".
-The series was released in the summer of 2020, received good reviews, and was renewed for a second season.
+Fortunately, the treatment worked, and Bridges was able to return to filming "The Old Man."
+The series premiered in summer 2022, earned positive reviews, and got renewed for a second season.